Automattic/jetpack/readme.txt

 * General: avoid deprecation PHP notices when used with WooCommerce 4.4+.
 * Image CDN: avoid PHP warning when replacing URLs by their image CDN equivalent.
 * Search: fix a bug where no results appear when using Jetpack's Instant Search interface.
+* Site Health Tools: skip a connection status test when in offline mode.

 = 8.9 =